-Optional in the kitchen is the installation of the 12 volt Fantastic Vent.
+The standard vent in the kitchen is the 12 volt Fantastic Vent.
 This vent is equipped with a rain sensor on the roof hood.
 If the vent is open and it senses rain, it will automatically close.
-The vent is controlled by the wall thermostat.
+The vent is controlled by a wall thermostat.
 Once powered "ON" and the desired temperature is selected, the vent will run until the temperature is reached.
 When the temperature is reached, the vent will automatically shut off.